kevin-allen/tfl_inference_classification/README.md

 Most of the example programs take a model and image as arguments.

+# To do

+Organize the code so the inference code is re-usable (separate class).

 ## TF Lite Models

 You should prepare your models in Python, using TensorFlow.
 Once they work well, convert them to TensorFlow Lite.